ncatlab/nlab-content/pages/6971.md

 ###### Remark
 The word "extensional" in type theory (even when applied to identity types) sometimes refers instead to the axiom of  [[function extensionality]].
 In general this property is orthogonal to the one considered here: function extensionality can hold or fail in both extensional and intensional type theory.

 In particular, [[homotopy type theory]] is [[intensional type theory|intensional]] in that [[identity types]] are crucially _not_ demanded to be [[propositions]], but [[function extensionality]] is often assumed (in terms of these intensional identity types, of course) --- in particular, it follows from the [[univalence axiom]].
-Indeed, univalence itself is arguably an "extensionality" property for the universe (Hofmann and Streicher originally introduced it under the name "universe extensionality"), but it is inconsistent with "extensional type theory" in the sense considered here.
+Indeed, univalence itself is arguably an [[extensionality principle]] for the universe (Hofmann and Streicher originally introduced it under the name "universe extensionality"), but it is inconsistent with "extensional type theory" in the sense considered here.
 =--

 +-- {: .num_remark}
 ###### Remark
 The origin of the names "extensional" and "intensional" is somewhat confusing.
 In fact they refer to the behavior of the [[definitional equality]].
 The idea is that the [[identity type]] is always an "extensional" notion of equality (although it can be more or less extensional, depending on whether further extensionality principles like [[function extensionality]] and [[univalence]] hold).
-Thus, if the definitional equality *coincides* with the identity type, the former is also extensional, and so we call the type theory "extensional" --- while if the two equalities do *not* coincide, then the definitional equality has room to be more intensional than the identity type, and so we call the type theory "intensional".
-(This historical explanation only applies to what we below call "definitionally extensional" type theories, which were the original use of the term.)
+Thus, if the definitional equality *coincides* with the identity type, as it does under the reflection rule, the former is also extensional, and so we call the type theory "extensional" --- while if the two equalities do *not* coincide, then the definitional equality has room to be more intensional than the identity type, and so we call the type theory "intensional".
 =--

 ## Definition

-The basic definition of [[identity types]] as an [[inductive type]] family makes them intensional.
-There are two sorts of ways to make them extensional: [[definitional equality|definitionally]] or propositionally.

-### Definitional extensionality

-In a definitionally extensional type theory, any [[inhabitant]] of an identity type $p:Id_A(x,y)$ induces a [[definitional equality]] between $x$ and $y$.
+The Martin-Lof definition of [[identity types]] as an [[inductive type]] family makes them intensional.
+To make the type theory extensional, we add a rule that any [[inhabitant]] of an identity type $p:Id_A(x,y)$ induces a [[definitional equality]] between $x$ and $y$.
 In other words, we have an "equality reflection rule" of the form

 $$ \frac{p:Id_A(x,y)}{x\equiv y} $$